-Children's Sculpture Exhibition showcases sculptures created by children from Auckland schools and art groups.
-The event runs alongside New Zealand Sculpture OnShore, and has been an integral part of this event since 2004.
+Children's Sculpture Exhibition showcases sculptures created by students from schools across Auckland and runs alongside New Zealand Sculpture OnShore, being an integral part of the event since 2004.

-Volunteers Zoe Black and Val Hoeberigs are responsible for planning, promoting and coordinating the exhibition.
-Experienced and talented, they are passionate about bringing communities together through the arts, and are committed to fundraising for Women’s Refuges in New Zealand.
+Volunteer Zoe Black is responsible for planning, promoting and coordinating the exhibition.
+Zoe is passionate about bringing communities together through the arts, and is committed to fundraising for Women’s Refuges in New Zealand.
 The success of the Children’s Sculpture Exhibition is testament to the good will, enthusiasm and creativity of all the parties involved, particularly the talented teachers who devise the impressive projects in the exhibition.

 Artist Aaron McConchie with students from Glenfield Intermediate at the Children's Sculpture Exhibition workshop he ran as part of the 2014 exhibition.
 Photo: Su Leslie

 Work in progress: sculpture being created at Pt.
 Chevalier Primary School for the Children's Sculpture Exhibition 2014.
 Photo: Su Leslie

 We would like to thank Foundation North for supporting the Education Programme.